qdmy/detectron2/INSTALL.md

   you need to either install a different build of PyTorch (or build by yourself) to match your local CUDA installation, or install a different version of CUDA to match PyTorch.

-* PyTorch/torchvision/Detectron2 is not built for the correct GPU architecture (aka. compute capability).
+* PyTorch/torchvision/Detectron2 is not built for the correct GPU SM architecture (aka. compute capability).

   The architecture included by PyTorch/detectron2/torchvision is available in the "architecture flags" in `python -m detectron2.utils.collect_env`.
 It must include